mrtuanma/codesnippet/README.md

+# Login Screen
-# Login Screen for a mobile application that takes in an email and password from user and processes it with an API.
+Login screen for a mobile application that takes in an email and password from user and processes it with an API.